kemus/BeachBall/README.md

 * To disable (or view) a Faves autoclicker, select the boost in the Faves panel and toggle 'Visible' on.
 On the visible Fave boost, there should be a timer adjacent to the category label (looks like '[ 1s ]').
 Click this timer to disable the boost autoclicker.

 ## Changelog

+###Version 5.4.1

+####Features
+* New setting for Rift Autoclik available: On - ONG + Now Where Was I?
+After running out of Time Lord uses on this setting, it uses Now Where Was I? to return to your highest NewPix.

+####Fixes
+* Cleaned Rift logic and code.
+* New Rift situation coded for: if you are on Ninja Ritual Mode and own Ninja Herder, then Rift - ONG will use the rift regardless of the state of the NPBs (since entering the rift will cause ritual).
+This specifically targets the edge case where you use Rift - ONG but don't use the autoclicker, but it should help a few other rare cases/times as well.

 ###Version 5.4.0